davidmnelson/profiles/README.md

 # Profiles
-This is a collection of mobileconfig profiles for Apple operating systems.
+These are some of my mobileconfig profiles for Apple operating systems.

 ## ChromeSecuritySettings.mobileconfig ##
 Google Chrome: Disables form autofill, password viewing/saving, prevents changes to proxy settings, and blacklists all but a handful of Chrome extensions.